jens-maus/RaspberryMatic/README.md

 * Read-only root file system to minimize write operations on SD card
 * Direct support for RTC clock module ([PiFace Shim RTC](http://www.piface.org.uk/products/piface_clock/))
 * Hardware WatchDog support automatically rebooting the system upon hardware problems
+* Build Environment creates a dedicated cross compiler (`arm-linux-gcc`) that can be used to compile all kind of third-party applications not directly included.

 ## Limitations
 * No HomeMatic-IP support yet (Work in Progress!)